Manasollasa

 The encyclopedic treatise is structured as five sub-books with a cumulative total of 100 chapters.
 It is notable for its extensive discussion of arts, particularly music and dance.
 It is also notable for including chapters on food recipes and festivals, many of which are a part of modern Indian culture.

-Another medieval era Sanskrit text with the title Mānasollāsa also exists, consisting of devotional praise hymns (stotra), and it is different from the encyclopedic treatise.
+Another medieval era Sanskrit text with the title Mānasollāsa also exists, consisting of devotional praise hymns (stōtra), and it is different from the encyclopedic treatise.